 It continues to add value to not only its current services but to new offerings – which is a key takeout to retailers and brands.
-For example, Amazon Prime started with providing Prime customers with free one day delivery and then progressed to music videos, kindle books, Prime Day events and even Premier League coverage in 2019.
+For example, Amazon Prime started by providing Prime customers with free one-day delivery and then progressed to music videos, kindle books, Prime Day events and even Premier League coverage in 2019.

 Understanding what consumers want in this technology-driven world helps create an all-rounded positive shopping experience.
 E.g. people want fast delivery, fast streaming platforms and discounts on products they love.
 So, look at ways to create a service or system that will meet those expectations.

 Of course, most brands don’t have Amazon’s scale and resources.
 But they don’t have to.

 Voice payments, AI, AR and VR, to name a few, are becoming the foundation of innovative retail experiences.
 Amazon has shown how it’s using new systems and solutions to reduce the burden of everyday life and reduce the friction of shopping – even offering these solutions to other retailers.

 The list of services goes on, but most importantly these solutions are created because Amazon has consumers at the forefront of everything they do.
 It’s aiming to make lives easier.